Plastic milk bottle as compatible Jura container Hack

 Goal

-I want to screw a custom milk can top with a compatible Jura milk connector and with a stainless steel pipe attached to it which reach to the bottom of the can.
-The top should close the milk can, so no air can come in.
+I want to screw a normal milk bottle top with a compatible Jura milk connector.
+The top should close the milk bottle, so no air can come in.
+And with a stainless steel pipe attached to it which reach to the bottom of the bottle.

 That should be brilliant if that’s possible!